Regulatory approach and principles

 - consistent and fair: we have a consistent and fair approach to how we achieve compliance

-- outcomes and risk-based: we use a proactive, outcomes-focused, targeted, risk-based approach for our compliance activities
+- proactive and risk-based: we use an outcomes-focused, targeted, risk-based approach to inform our compliance activities

-- supportive: we encourage the community to do the right thing and empower staff to make decisions within our regulatory and governance framework
+- supportive: we encourage our customers, stakeholders and the community to do the right thing and we empower staff to make decisions within our regulatory and governance framework

-- accountable and transparent: we do what we say we are going to do, are transparent in our decision making and talk openly about priorities, activities and the results of our work
+- accountable and transparent: we do what we say we are going to do, we are transparent in our decision making and we talk openly about our priorities, activities and the results of our work

-- safe and well: we support safety and wellbeing of our staff and communities
+- safe and well: we support safety and wellbeing for our staff and communities

-- responsive: we are timely in how we communicate about compliance and in responding to non-compliance.
+- responsive: we are timely in how we communicate about our regulatory role and how we respond to non-compliance.